- See & Do

 - Plan My Visit

-Honey Hill, Blean, Canterbury, CT2 9JR, (2 miles, 3kms), Tel: 01227 765168, www.druidstone.net
+Honey Hill, Blean, Canterbury, CT2 9JR, Tel: 01227 765168, www.druidstone.net

-Set in attractive gardens and woodland, Druidstone caters for the imagination of all ages.
-Go on a walk through the enchanted woodland, enjoy hands on experience with the farmyard animals.
+Set in attractive gardens and woodland, Druidstone Park caters for the imagination of all ages.
+Go on a walk through the enchanted woodland and enjoy hands on experiences with the farmyard animals.